 Many organizations are switching to Cloud hosting for a myriad of reasons.
 Cloud service involves having your organization LMS hosting managed by a 3rd party service online.
 The reasons for the increased migrations towards the cloud is the ability for limitless possibilities for expansion, with data that can be managed anywhere remotely across the world.
 The flexibility can allow for increased storage space and faster loading times that can contribute to overall user experience. which is one of the keys to a successful eLearning solution.

 Cloud based software is treading upwards with companies using current platforms such as Amazon Web Services (AWS).
 A service, such as AWS, can support your needs with access to a multitude of services involving data protection, identity management, infrastructure protection and threat detection via continuous network monitoring.
-Not only can an open sourced cloud hosting is adaptable and flexible to various coding languages the possibilities to scale is endless.

 If you still have privacy concerns regarding cloud services, ease your mind with a head-to-head comparison in this article examining eLearning Security: Does Cloud Hosting Measure Up?